On this page:

 It could be as simple as an obstruction over one of the “eyes” or something in the track.
 Fixing problems with the sensor is usually $85 to $150.

 Cable or Spring Problems

 Spring repair usually costs $100 – $300, depending on if yours are extension or torsion springs.
-Torsion springs are generally cheaper to repair or replace; $60 to $100 per spring.
+Torsion springs are generally cheaper to repair or replace; $65 to $85 per spring for the hardware.

 Cable repair or replacement will typically run $100 to $375.
 It is not wise to try to repair springs or cables yourself, as there is a lot of tension holding these in place.
 Damaged springs and cables could allow the door to fall unexpectedly.